 I enjoy teaching literature courses: I believe they can be the most empowering classes a person can take in college because the skills you learn can help you in virtually every part of your life.
-I took this job to help people discover their potential: as long as you are willing to do the work, I will do everything in my power to help you pass the course without being unfair to others in the class.
+I took this job to help people discover their potential: as long as you are willing to do the work, I will do everything in my power to help you not only pass the course, but to be the best writer you can be.